twidykwae/twidykwae/README.md

 ## Featured Projects
 - **PhishBot (Work in Progress):** Currently developing an ML-based phishing detection system using Python, scikit-learn, Flask API, and React frontend for real-time URL analysis
 - **Battleship AI Player:** Intelligent game agent using minimax algorithm and probabilistic targeting - achieved 67% win rate in class tournament
-- **Security Analysis Tools:** Various Python tools for log analysis and threat detection

 ---

 ## Career Goals
 Working toward a career in Security Operations Centers (SOC) or Cyber Fusion Centers, focusing on threat detection, incident response, and system hardening.
-Passionate about applying AI/ML to cybersecurity challenges.
+Passionate about applying AI/ML to cybersecurity.

 ---